 Likewise, depending on the part you need to produce, you may need to consider OD, ID, and wall thickness.
 For solid parts, considering only the OD is relevant; however, for parts such as capillary tubes, which require exceptionally clean, thin walls, some 2-axis cutting methods won’t work.

-Tolerances & Kerf
+4. Tolerances and Kerf

 When it comes to tolerances and kerfs, less is more.
-2-axis cutting methods are ideal for difficult-to-achieve tolerances, but some are more effective in certain ranges.
+While 2-axis cutting methods are ideal for difficult-to-achieve tolerances, some are more effective in certain ranges.
 Kerf is also a consideration, as it can drive up material costs.

 Simply put, the tighter the tolerance, the better — ideally at or below +/- 0.005” (0.127 mm).
 Similarly, the minimum amount of kerf is the goal.